Skip to main content

 1. Exit MoveIt Pro using CTRL-C at the command line

-2. Navigate through the command line to the lab_sim robot config folder:
+2. Navigate through the command line to the lab_sim robot configuration package folder:

 cd ~/moveit_pro/moveit_pro_example_ws/src/lab_sim/config/